WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### ignoreView( viewName )
-Use this API to set the name of a view to be ignored
 <details>
-<summary>more...</summary>
+<summary>Use this API to set the name of a view to be ignored</summary>

 Parameters:
 -  viewName is Name of the view to be ignored.